 Content Covered Here

-Instead of tossing that precious starter discard, turn it into something delicious.
-This fluffy, sourdough English muffin bread recipe makes your discard work double duty—no waste, all reward. - Stovetop magic means no oven required.
+It’s the perfect way to use sourdough discard.
+Instead of tossing that precious starter, turn it into something delicious.
+This sourdough discard English muffins recipe makes your discard work double duty.
+No waste, all reward.

 Ingredient Notes and Substitutions